 Pumpkin seeds are very healthy and are a great source of unsaturated fats, vitamins, minerals, and energy.
-Overall, consumption of this seed can improve metabolism, increase antioxidant activity, reduce blood pressure, and bad cholesterol in the body.
+Overall, consumption of pumpkin seed can improve your metabolism.
+It also increase antioxidant activity and reduce blood pressure.
+Start eating pumpkin seed to control bad cholesterol in body.
 Additionally, it can also treat and prevent ailments such as osteoporosis, prostate cancer, kidney stones, and insomnia.

 Pumpkin seeds are rich in phenolic compounds, which combat free radicals in the body.
 This property is important because it inhibits the growth of cancer cells in the body.
 Consuming a small to medium serving of pumpkin seeds on a daily basis can serve this purpose.
 A regular cleansing of the body is important to overall health besides.

 The prostate is one of the biggest areas of concern in men’s health.
 It is one of the most common areas where men develop cancerous cells.
-Pumpkin seeds act as diuretics, and therefore relieve the symptoms of an inflamed prostate.
+Pumpkin seeds good for prostate as act as diuretics, and therefore relieve the symptoms of an inflamed prostate.

 Pumpkin seeds are rich in copper, and copper is known to increase the red blood cell or RBC count in the body.
 It also improves the passage of oxygenated blood.
 This property, combined with its low sodium content, reduces blood pressure and in turn, improves cardiovascular health.
 Pumpkin seeds are an invaluable cardiovascular booster.

 Pumpkin seeds contain an abundance of tryptophan and magnesium.
 Studies have shown that both have soothing qualities and can cause sedation.
 Experts recommend eating pumpkin seeds if you have high levels of stress that causes restlessness and insomnia.